Making Tax Digital for VAT

 However, industry experts and those within the accountancy sector expressed concerns over the proposed pace and the scale of the introduction of MTDfB, and, as a result, the government amended the timetable for the initiative’s implementation, to allow businesses and individuals ‘plenty of time to adapt to the changes’.

-MTDfB, starting with VAT, took effect from 1 April 2019, as summarised below.
+MTDfB, starting with VAT will now be implemented from 1 April 2019, as summarised below.

 Making Tax Digital for VAT